-Criterion Level Remarks 0 - 59 Level-1 Students who score 70+ in IT Placement test or on production of IC 3 or ICDL certificate or any other 59 - 69 Level-2 equivalent certificate are exempted from taking IT; 70 - 100 Exempted These students can join the majors.
+Criterion Level Remarks 0 - 59 Level-1 Students who score 70+ in IT Placement test or on production of IC^3 or ICDL certificate or any other 59 - 69 Level-2 equivalent certificate are exempted from taking IT; These students can join the majors.
+70 - 100 Exempted mese students can join the majors.